Park locator

 4. Plan a green day out

-You’re spoilt for choice if you’re staying with us, we can’t choose one so we’re going to highlight just a few options if you fancy a green day out.
 If you’re staying in Cornwall then a visit to the Eden Project is definitely a must-do for younger and older kids alike.
 Nestled inside a huge crater, the Eden Project is made up of “biomes” which recreate some of the planet’s most dramatic environments.

 Eden Project, St Austell

-6. Ditch the car
+5. Ditch the car

 Another way to be more environmentally friendly is to leave the car on-park and find alternative ways to discover the surrounding area.

-Don’t worry if you’ve not been horse riding before, different levels of experience are catered for so the whole family can enjoy it.
+Don’t worry if you’ve not been horse riding before—different levels of experience are catered for so the whole family can enjoy it.